xinwenfu/ESP32Ota/README.md

 2. Clone this GitHub project within a folder at the Ubuntu VM.

-For example, the following commands clone the GitHub project to ~/home/iot/Documents
+For example, the following commands in a terminal clone the GitHub project to ~/home/iot/Documents

 ```
 cd ~/Documents